nuxt/nuxt.new/README.md

 ## ✨ Features

-- 🚀 Zero-JS at runtime
-- 💪 SVG sprite map to reduce DOM size
-- 🎨 Inlined CSS to reduce network requests
-- 🆎 Generated [font fallback metrics](https://github.com/danielroe/fontaine/) to reduce CLS
-- ⚗️ [Nitro](https://nitro.unjs.io/) server routes with the [server/](https://nuxt.com/docs/guide/directory-structure/server) directory
+- 🚀 Start from a starter (Nuxt, Content, Module or Layer)
+- 🎨 Start with a theme (free or premium)

+Head over [nuxt.new](https://nuxt.new) to get started.

 ## 💻 Development